royrobotiks/card10_cover/README.md

 Step 3: Glue FClip onto the bottom piece of the wristband.

 ![](/pics/pac4.jpg)
 Pro-tip: Clothespins are nice for clamping the pieces together while the glue cures.
-A piece of tape (e.g. electric tape or the yellow foild on double sided tape prevents the superglue to bond with the clothespins).
+A piece of tape (e.g. electric tape or the yellow back-foil on double sided tesa tape prevents the superglue to bond with the clothespins).

 ![](/pics/pac5.jpg)
 Step 4: Connect MClip and the top part of the wristband with a paperclip.
 Cut the paperclip to size.